Perioperative Nursing for Registered Nurses and Licensed Practical Nurses

 Students are responsible for ensuring they meet the prerequisite requirements as noted on program courses.

-Students must adhere to the Canadian Nurses Association Code of Ethics, the professional code of conduct and the confidentiality agreements signed with MacEwan by the clinical placement/other agencies.
+Students must adhere to current code of ethics and professional competencies related to their profession as well as the confidentiality agreements signed with MacEwan by the clinical placement/other agencies.

 Regulations Governing Clinical Courses